 To learn more about the World Day of Remembrance for Road Traffic Victims and how you can commemorate the day in your community, find some resources here:

-Remember – Support – Act: World Day of Remembrance 2023 will be commemorated on 19 November 2023 and will be marked by online and in-person events around the world.
+Remember – Support – Act: World Day of Remembrance 2023 was commemorated on 19 November 2023, marked by online and in-person events around the world.

 Remember – Support – Act: World Day of Remembrance 2022 was held 20 November 2022.